Back up Hyper-V virtual machines with Azure Backup Server

 When you can recover a backed up virtual machine, you use the Recovery wizard to select the virtual machine and the specific recovery point.
 To open the Recovery Wizard and recover a virtual machine:

-In the Recovery points for pane, on the calendar, click any date to see the recovery points available.
+In the Recovery points for pane, on the calendar, select any date to see the recovery points available.
 Then in the Path pane, select the recovery point you want to use in the Recovery wizard.

 Recover as virtual machine to any host: MABS supports alternate location recovery (ALR), which provides a seamless recovery of a protected Hyper-V virtual machine to a different Hyper-V host, independent of processor architecture.
-Hyper-V virtual machines that are recovered to a cluster node will not be highly available.
+Hyper-V virtual machines that are recovered to a cluster node won't be highly available.
 If you choose this option, the Recovery Wizard presents you with an additional screen for identifying the destination and destination path.

 Copy to a network folder: MABS supports item-level recovery (ILR), which allows you to do item-level recovery of files, folders, volumes, and virtual hard disks (VHDs) from a host-level backup of Hyper-V virtual machines to a network share or a volume on a MABS protected server.
 The MABS protection agent doesn't have to be installed inside the guest to perform item-level recovery.
 If you choose this option, the Recovery Wizard presents you with an additional screen for identifying the destination and destination path.

-- If you are recovering a VM over low bandwidth, click Modify to enable Network bandwidth usage throttling.
+- If you are recovering a VM over low bandwidth, select Modify to enable Network bandwidth usage throttling.
 After turning on the throttling option, you can specify the amount of bandwidth you want to make available and the time when that bandwidth is available.

 - Select Send an e-mail when the recovery completes and then provide the email addresses, if you want email notifications sent once the recovery process completes.